IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 #### Examples of poor practice

 Organisations may selectively use disaggregated data in communications.
 For example, WHO reports disaggregated data when women are disproportionately affected by depression but does not report disaggregated data when men are disproportionately affected by suicide.
-Elsewhere, the WHO's data shows the age-standardised global suicide rate in 2019 was 12.6 per 100,000 for males and 5.4 per 100,000 for females.^[World Health Organisation - Suicide Rates]
+Elsewhere, the WHO's data shows the age-standardised global suicide rate in 2019 was 12.6 per 100,000 for males and 5.4 per 100,000 for females.\[69]

 > An estimated 3.8% of the population experience depression, including 5% of adults **(4% among men and 6% among women)**, and 5.7% of adults older than 60 years\... **More than 700 000 people die due to suicide every year**.
-Suicide is the fourth leading cause of death in 15-29-year-olds.^[WHO Depressive disorder (depression)]
+Suicide is the fourth leading cause of death in 15-29-year-olds.\[68]

 ## Gender-sensitive language